jamiewinder/mobx-bind/README.md

     @observable public position: [number, number];
 }

-const myMap = new google.maps.Map(...);

-const poiMarkerLifecycle: EntityLifecycle<PointOfInterest, google.maps.Marker, void> = {
+function createPoiMarkerLifecycle(map: google.maps.Map): EntityLifecycle<PointOfInterest, google.maps.Marker, void> {
+    return {
         create(model) {
             // `create` is called in order to create a Marker for your model.
 Note that `update` is always called immediately
             // following `create` so the only code needed here is that specific to the creation of the entity, not necessarily
             // the whole initialization
-        return new google.maps.Marker({ map: myMap });
+            return new google.maps.Marker({ map });
         },
         update(model, entity) {
             // The library will wrap `update` in an `autorun`, causing it to rerun every time the applicable parts of
             // your model changes.
 Google Maps' Marker has a `setOptions` method which allows us to do this conveniently entity.setOptions({
                 title: model.name,
                 position: new google.maps.LatLng(model.position[0], model.position[1])
             });
         },
         destroy(model, entity) {
             // `destroy` is called when you `dispose` your bound model, or it is removed from a bound collection.
             // This lets you clean up your entity. entity.setMap(null);
         }
     };
+}

+const poiMarkerLifecycle = createPoiMarkerLifecycle(new google.maps.Map(...));

 const myPoi = new PointOfInterest('Buckingham Palace', [51.501476, -0.140634]);
 bindModel(myPoi, poiMarkerLifecycle);